Back to SwitchBot Guides

 Check Router Settings

 Login to your router's admin panel.
-Ensure that MAC address filtering is disabled, or add the Hub 2's MAC address to the allow list.
+Make sure MAC address filtering is disabled, or add the Hub 2's MAC address to the allow list.
 Also, disable Access Point Isolation (AP Isolation or Client Isolation), which can prevent smart home devices from communicating on the network.
 Save settings and reboot the router.

 4